p-i-c-o/cybersec-blog/README.md

-# hackpack
+# cybersec blog
-Welcome to my EDC Setup!
-Here I will document all of my hacking tools, gadgets, bag setups and books!
+This is my cybersec-blog, all my findings, research and resources are here

 ## [Books](books/README.md)
 Library of books that you can download for free!!!